Quitters, Inc.

-"Quitters, Inc." a short story by Stephen King published as part of his 1978 short story collection Night Shift.
+"Quitters, Inc." is a short story by Stephen King published as part of his 1978 short story collection Night Shift.
 Unlike most other stories in this book, "Quitters, Inc." had been previously unpublished until February 1978 under Doubleday Publishing.
-It was featured in Edward D. Hoch's 1979 ‘Best detective stories of the year’ collection.
-The plot follows Dick Morrison’s discovery of the brutal enforcement methods used by Quitters, Inc., the firm which he enlists to aid him quit smoking.
-Like much of Stephen King’s work, this short story exhibits elements of horror fiction and satire.
+It was featured in Edward D. Hoch's 1979 "Best detective stories of the year" collection.
+The plot follows Dick Morrison's discovery of the brutal enforcement methods used by Quitters, Inc., the firm which he enlists to aid him quit smoking.
+Like much of Stephen King's work, this short story exhibits elements of horror fiction and gothic fiction.
 The tale was adapted in the 1985 American anthology horror film Cat’s Eye.

 Plot

 Richard "Dick" Morrison, a middle-aged smoker, is at John F. Kennedy International Airport when he encounters Jimmy McCann, his old college roommate and advertisement agency coworker.
 McCann, who had been a heavy smoker in college, credits a firm called Quitters, Inc. for helping him give it up and recommends that Dick try their services.
-The firm has a 98% success rate and guarantees that the person will never smoke again.
+The firm has a 98% success rate and guarantees that the person will quit smoking forever.
 Dick, who works in advertising, is reluctant as he has never seen this firm advertised in billboards or print media, to which McCann says it is a small firm with all the clients they can handle solely by word of mouth.
-Before leaving, McCann gives a business card to Dick, who promptly pigeonholes it.
+Before leaving, McCann gives a business card to Dick.

 A month later, when Dick is not happy in his job, he resorts to drinking, and Jimmy McCann's business card falls out of Dick's wallet when he pays the bartender.
-As the address is close to the bar, Dick decides to go to Quitters, Inc. on a lark.
+As the address is close to the bar, Dick decides to go to Quitters, Inc. on a whim.
 Dick is introduced to Victor Donatti, who will be his quitting counselor.
 Donatti tells the history of Quitters, Inc., that it was founded by a New Jersey mob boss who had been a heavy smoker and realized, before he died of lung cancer, that he must aid others in quitting.
 Dick is still uneasy, especially as Donatti asks many questions about the Morrison family without revealing the methods used.

 The following day, Donatti states to Morrison that they have found out all the relevant information about his family.
 Although Donatti assures Morrison that Quitters, Inc. holds clients' personal information in the strictest confidence, Dick is disgusted and shocked at what has been discovered.
 Donatti then shows Dick their method: aversion training, demonstrated by electrocuting a rabbit so it would be trained not to eat.
 Donatti warns Dick that he will be under surveillance and if he is caught smoking, Dick's family will be sent to the "rabbit room".